-All EFE's bridges of 11 m span were to have modern record drawings prepared, inspected to determine repairs necessary, assessed to determine their current loading capacity, and strengthening works designed to bring their capacity up to train headed by two Chilean type C+ 250-ton, 10-axle locomotives.
+All EFE's bridges of 11 m span and over were to have modern record drawings prepared, inspected to determine repairs necessary, assessed to determine their current loading capacity, and strengthening works designed to bring their capacity up to train headed by two Chilean type C+ 250-ton, 10-axle locomotives.
 Interestingly this project extended to the terminus at La Paloma (Puerto Montt), though there was the provision for EFE to define a lesser loading on specific sections.

 The first bridges listed in our area is the one over the río Quillén, which is about 40 m from bank to bank, but in a deep wide valley.

 It is of three spans of trusses, whose form is found on other bridges farther south, but it does differ from the others that its two piers are metal structures.
 According to Gustave Verniory in his book Diez Años en Auracaría the overall length of the bridge is 210 m; as all three trusses are of the same depth, the assumption can be made that each span is of 70 m.